Career Journey: Caroline Durbin has been saved

 All about the fit

 “When looking at career options, think about who you could see yourself spending every day with.
 It’s the same criteria I used when I was deciding where I was going to play college basketball.
-I want to make sure it's somewhere I'm going to fit in and excel.” — Caroline Durbin, Tax, Houston
+I want to make sure it's somewhere I'm going to fit in and excel.” — Caroline Durbin, Tax, Tampa

 Born and raised in Austin, Texas.
 BBA at New Mexico and master's at Texas (go Lobos and hook 'em)!
 Played professional basketball in Spain after school, then joined Deloitte Tax.